Home / Extract entities from document with Solr Text Tagger

 I run more queries and didn’t encounter any problems with Solr Text Tagger - the only difficulties are results of data.
 I preprocessed them a bit - filtered out cities with population less then 100k to avoid entries like Merkel - but more should be done.
 For example if in title appears word liga (league in Polish) it would be recognized as Latvian Riga (as it is one of foreign names of this city).
 Cities names should be adjusted to language of a document or search and only a subset of them used - but this & other improvements are out of scope of this post.

-In this post I proved that - with minor modifications - Solr Text Tagger can be used to extract entities from texts of the documents being indexed.
+In this post I proved that - with minor modifications - Solr Text Tagger can be used to recognize entities from texts of the documents being indexed.
 They can be a subject of further processing, like addition to a document field or modification of user query.
 Another approach could be using their offsets to add payloads to texts, and then boost documents - but it may be a topic for another post.